sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 What I currently have in mind is to setup a vertical stepper with all the relevant input fields.
 I would like however to also find a component for accepting credit card details (this looks insane https://reactjsexample.com/a-modern-credit-card-component-for-react/), however if I am not satisfied with any solution I might create one myself.

 I did find this nice library https://www.npmjs.com/package/react-credit-cards which actually does work as advertised, so I am gonna use it.

+## 24 October 2021

+Today I would like to finish the structure of the checkout page and maybe split the page in its relevant components.